 This module explores the effects of digital habits on your mental and physical health.
-Included here are tools and techniques to examine personal digital use, identify warning signs & employ mitigating techniques.
+Included here are tools and techniques for examining personal digital use, identifying warning signs & employing mitigating techniques.

 this page provides information ONLY.
 We do not provide medical or other professional advice.
 If you require advice, you need to speak with an expert.

-What the Internet is Doing to our Brains (4 minutes)
+What the Internet is Doing to our Brains (4 minutes video)

 Addictive behaviours around internet use include:

-Internet habits may be associated with other 'behavioural addictions" such as shopping or pornography, but Gambling Disorder is currently the only behavioural addiction in the DSM-5.
+Internet habits may be associated with other 'behavioural addictions' such as shopping or pornography, but Gambling Disorder is currently the only behavioural addiction in the DSM-V.

 Internet Addiction is not considered a distinct mental disorder, as it lacks some criteria of conventionally recognized addictions and may be a symptom or manifestation of other, existing disorders.
 The DSM-V has recommended Internet Gaming Disorder for further study.